 Components Of A Real Estate Sales Contract

 A real estate sales contract and purchase agreement is a detailed document that breaks down the specifics of the property transaction.
-Within its pages, you’ll find a number of common elements, including the below.
+Within its pages, you’ll find several common elements, including the items below:

-Option to terminate: Some purchase agreements may include an option for the buyer to back out of the deal and terminate contract up until a certain time before closing.
+- Option to terminate: Some purchase agreements may include an option for the buyer to back out of the deal and terminate the contract up until a certain time before closing.